Do you have a natural talent for guiding other people in their love lives? If so, have you ever considered becoming a relationship coach?

 Not all relationship coaching clients will be clear on what they want.
 And this can be especially challenging when you’re coaching a couple!

 But that’s why they’ll come to you.
-And that’s exactly why a relationship coach must be able to visualize other people’s goals and help them clarify what it means to achieve them.
+And that’s exactly why a successful relationship coach must be able to visualize other people’s goals and help them clarify what it means to achieve them.

 It takes a strong intuition and an ability to ask the right questions to determine what clients want.
-But taking those desires and painting a visual picture is what takes the best relationship coaches apart.
+But taking those desires and painting a visual picture is what sets the best relationship coaches apart.

 Active Listening

 So how can relationship coaches ask the right questions?
-They know how to listen to their clients actively!
+They know how to listen to their clients actively.

 Some of your coaching clients may be in a situation where they feel unheard or unseen.
 And you’ll be the first person in a long time to truly see and hear them as they are.